roverwing/RoverWingLibrary/docs/basic.rst

 .. function::  void setLowVoltage(float v)

-   Sets the low voltage threshold: when the supply voltage drops below this value, the built-in NeoPixel LED blinks yellow.
+   Sets the low voltage threshold: when the supply voltage drops below this value, the built-in NeoPixel LED blinks red.